Whether you're battling a pest or disease outbreak, or struggling with nutrient uptake at the roots, a foliar spray can help save your grow.

 What Type Of Sprayer Should I Use For Foliar Spraying?

 Consider how many plants you have, and how often you’re going to spray.
-If you’re growing indoors with just a couple plants, you can use a small handheld sprayer no problem.
+If you’re growing indoors with just a couple of plants, you can use a small handheld sprayer with no problem.

 If you’re looking for some specific recommendations for your next foliar spray, check out our review of the top garden sprayers of the year.
 We have a pick in there for every type of grower!

 We’ll start by discussing how to foliar feed your plants, and dive into spraying for pests later on.
 When it comes to foliar feeding, you need to first address the issue that’s preventing you from feeding at the roots.

 If your plants are rootbound, you should attempt to transplant them into a larger garden pot and loosen up the roots.

 If your plants aren’t taking up nutrients because of a lockout issue, address whether you’re dealing with an imbalance (Read our guide on nutrient ratios for more information) or a pH related problem.
 Both of these are easily remediable.

 However, in the meantime, you can keep your plants growing by foliar feeding.
 Let’s start by covering when to do this.